A to Z List

 Machines that grade multiple-choice exams.

-A form of malware which uses social engineering to cause shock, anxiety, or the perception of a threat in order to manipulate users into buying unwanted software.
-A common example is a program that masquerades as antivirus software and informs the user their computer is infected by a virus and that they need to purchase premium access in order to remove the supposed virus.
+A form of malware which uses social engineering to cause shock, anxiety, or the perception of a threat.
+This malware is used to manipulate users into buying unwanted software.
+A common example is a program that masquerades as antivirus software.
+The program informs the user their computer is infected by a virus.
+The program would tell them they need to purchase premium access in order to remove the supposed virus.

 A tool/website for TA's to use while working at the Service Desk, Tech Hub, and Library.
 It has quick links to use during your shift, resources to assist clients better, and training for new workers.